rage/java-programming/data/week3/1-discovering-errors.md

 ---
 path: "/week-3/1-discovering-errors"
-title: 'Discovering errors'
+title: 'Discovering and Solving Errors'
 hidden: true
 ---

 <text-box variant='learningObjectives' name='Learning Objectives'>

  - Understand the difference between compile-time, run-time and logical errors
- - Know the main strategies to solve each type of errors
+ - Know the main strategies to solve each type of error
  - Know how to use print debugging and a debugger to solve errors in your code

 </text-box>